 This being said, the HV comp is unlike most.
 Though it is absolutely the most rigorous and "comp"rehensive introduction to venture capital and entrepreneurship education on campus, we stress our compers ability to lead, collaborate, and take group initiative.
 Therefore, though we are not a social club (and I take great disdain in calling us a "pre-professional" group), we are social.
 Because we need to be.
 Great ideas do not get executed if they stay in your head, and teammates are only relevant if they provide value (and do not wallow in silence).
 Now that I've covered the fluff, onto the actual reason you're on this page.

 - You can show up at our annual "Startups and Mocktails" event which we hold sometime in the beginning of September to talk to you guys and answer some questions.
-The date, time, and location are TBD, but will be announced here.
+This event will be taking place September 9th from 12-1PM EST in the Adams House Senior Common Room.
+Ask around and make friends for directions.
 The event fills up, so be prompt.

 - You can refer to our FAQ page.